andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/lencx/awesome) - 😎 Awesome lists about all kinds of interesting topics.
 - [awesome-service-workers](https://github.com/mbj36/awesome-service-workers) - A Collection of some awesome Service-Workers resources.
 Feel Free to contribute if u feel it's worth adding in this repository.
 - [awesome-prismic](https://github.com/prismicio/awesome-prismic) - A curated list of awesome things related to Prismic.
+- [awesome-ogd-switzerland](https://github.com/rnckp/awesome-ogd-switzerland) - A manually curated list of Open Government Data portals, websites, APIs, tools and other related resources in Switzerland.
+Relevant links to international websites are listed as well.
 - [awesome-micro-expression-recognition](https://github.com/Vision-Intelligence-and-Robots-Group/awesome-micro-expression-recognition) - A GitHub repository about micro-expression recognition, micro-expression detection, and micro-expression analysis.
 - [awesome-android-person](https://github.com/yeungeek/awesome-android-person) - Awesome android person.
 - [component-based-theming](https://github.com/aleksip/component-based-theming) - Resources for component-based theming with Drupal and Twig.